agnivibes/copula-risk-fusion-gene-expression-ml/README.md

 This repository contains the complete, reproducible machine learning pipeline for our study on integrating multi-view biomedical data (clinical and gene-expression) using copula theory.

 We introduce a fusion framework that models the dependency structure between disparate risk scores using Gaussian, Clayton, Gumbel, and Frank copulas.
-We evaluate the nature of joint risk dependence in breast cancer patients using the METABRIC cohort (primary analysis) and validate the framework in an independent TCGA cohort (external validation).
+We evaluate the nature of joint risk dependence in breast cancer patients using the METABRIC cohort (primary analysis) and validate the framework in an independent TCGA cohort (external evaluation).

 All results, methodological details, and discussions are provided in our accompanying research paper.
 This repository focuses strictly on code and reproducibility.